Dracaena surculosa aka Gold Dust Dracaena

 Common names

-Gold Dust Dracaena, Spotted Dracaena, Bambu Jepang
+Gold Dust Dracaena, Spotted Dracaena, Bambu Jepang, Florida Beauty

-How to care for Gold Dust Dracaena
+How difficult is it to take care of Gold Dust Dracaena

 Even if you don't have a green thumb, you can successfully care for Gold Dust Dracaena due to its easy-going nature.